This report has been updated for 2018-2019.

 Winter finches are members of the family Fringillidae, which includes Pine Grosbeak, Common Redpoll, Pine Siskin, and Evening Grosbeak, as well as the crossbills, Red Crossbill and White-winged Crossbill.
 These birds live and breed in the boreal forests of Canada and northern New England, but breed sparingly, if at all in Vermont.
-Other finches that are Vermont breeding birds such as American Goldfinch, House Finch, and Purple Finch, while interesting and nomadic, will not be covered here.
+Other finches that are Vermont breeding birds such as American Goldfinch, House Finch, and Purple Finch will not be covered here.
+Also, other nomadic species such as Bohemian Waxwings, Red-breasted Nuthatch, and Blue Jays will not be discussed.

-A review of the CBC results from the Burlington Circle from 2006-2010 demonstrates the irruptive behavior of four winter finches.
+A review of the CBC results from the Burlington Circle from 2006-2010 illustrates the irruptive behavior of four winter finches.

 |Species (record, year)||'06||'07||'08||'09||'10|